polym8th/Harvest/README.md

 As a content creator, you can manage your published articles:

 #### To update an article:

 - Go to the **Published** section of the Creator Dashboard.

+#### Use search bar to search for the article or event.
+Search by Article Title.

 - Click **Update Article** next to the article you want to update.
 - Make the necessary changes to the **Title**, **Content**, or **Image**.
 - If the article is not currently viewable by guest visitors, you can make it public by checking the box labelled **"Make this article a teaser for guest visitors"**.
 - Click **Update** to save your changes.
 - Please note you can only update the article you have created.
+- To update or delete an event, follow the same steps as above.
+Simply click **Update Event** or **Delete Event** next to the relevant event to open the edit form.

 #### To delete an article:
 - In the **Published** section, click **Delete** next to the article you want to remove.